 Birth of the House

-It is in the pleasant Gascon village of Gimont, at 6 Place de la vieille Halle, that Joseph and Gabrielle Dubarry settled.
-He is a master tinsmith, she is a pork butcher, and they decide to make "the best foie gras in the world".
+It was in the pleasant Gascon village of Gimont, at 6 Place de la vieille Halle, that Joseph and Gabrielle Dubarry settled.
+He was a master tinsmith, she a pork butcher, and they decided to make "the best foie gras in the world".

 Renowned throughout the department.
 At the end of the war, they extend their activity but they insist on direct contact with the customers: they choose the circuit of national and international fairs and register the Comtesse du Barry trademark.